 Removing a child that is habitually resident in England or Wales to another country without the appropriate consent is a criminal offence under Child Abduction Act 1984 and will be treated as a child abduction under the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 You should note though that the convention will only help to secure the child’s return from the States who signed it

 You need to act now if you think your child is at risk.
 You can make an urgent application to the Court for a Prohibited Steps Order.

 In cases requiring immediate legal action, it may be possible to apply to the High Court.
 The High Court has powers to make Orders to seize the child’s and other parent’s passports and stop them from leaving the UK through a Port Alert.

 Because of the risks in child abduction situations, using an experienced Family and Child Law Solicitor will make sure you make the right Court application to protect your child.

 Do this immediately.
 Report that your child has been unlawfully removed from the UK.
 Child Abduction is a criminal offence under the Child Abduction Act 1984, which may be punished by a fine or imprisonment for a maximum term of seven years.

 The next steps depend on the country where your child has been taken to.
 If that country is a part of The Hague Convention regime, getting them back should be easier.
-For more information see Can Family Law Stop Me from Relocating Overseas with My Child?
+For more information see 'How does the law prevent me from relocating with my children?'

 The parent of an abducted child can apply to the International Child Abduction and Contact Unit based in London.
 This organisation can instigate legal proceedings for the child to be returned to the UK.